TurnOfACard/proc-lineq/README.md

-# proc-linalg
+# proc-lineq
-Solves a basic linear equation for a variable, given a `syn::ExprClosure`, for use within a rust procedural macro.
+Solves a basic linear equation for a variable, given a `syn::ExprClosure`, for use within a rust procedural macro. proc-lineq stands for "proc-macro linear equation".

 The intent of this crate is to allow a procedural macro to solve a linear equation using the basic mathematical operators (add, subtract, divide multiply).